magento/devdocs/guides/v2.1/cloud/setup/first-time-setup-import-import.md

     ```

 1. Log in to the Magento {% glossarytooltip 29ddb393-ca22-4df9-a8d4-0024d75739b1 %}Admin{% endglossarytooltip %} using the username and password of your {{site.data.var.ee}} system.
-1. Make sure settings in the Admin are the same as your {{site.data.var.ee}} system.
+1. Verify the settings in the Admin are the same as your {{site.data.var.ee}} system.
 1. Access the {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}storefront{% endglossarytooltip %}.
-1. Make sure categories, products, and so on display as you expect.
+1. Confirm that categories, products, and other content display as expected.
 1. Test everything thoroughly.